In Emotional Moment Of Speech, Trump Addresses Navy SEAL's Widow

 I just spoke to our great Gen. Mattis, just now, who reconfirmed that, and I quote, 'Ryan was a part of a highly successful raid that generated large amounts of vital intelligence that will lead to many more victories in the future against our enemies.'
 Ryan's legacy is etched into eternity.
 Thank you."

 The chamber rose in a standing ovation that lasted more than a minute-and-a-half.
-As it came to an end the president added: "Ryan is looking down right now, you know that, and he's very happy, because I think he just broke a record."
+As it came to an end the president added: "Ryan is looking down right now, you know that, and he's very happy, because I think he just broke a record," referring to the applause.

 As NPR has reported, the White House has repeatedly called the raid a success, despite the deaths of Owens and at least 23 civilians, including a small child.
-The New York Times characterized the raid by saying, "Everything that could go wrong did."
+The New York Times, in an analysis of the raid, wrote, "Everything that could go wrong did."

-But Ryan Owens' father, Bill Owens, is calling for an investigation of what went wrong in the raid.
-In an interview with the Miami Herald, he said that he had declined to meet with Trump at the SEAL's funeral, and wants the president to stop "hiding behind [his] son's death."Trump has lashed out at Sen. John McCain, R-Ariz., on Twitter for criticizing the mission.
+Ryan Owens' father, Bill Owens, is calling for an investigation into the raid.
+The Pentagon says one is normally conducted when an operation results in loss of life.

+In an interview with the Miami Herald, Owens said that he had declined to meet with Trump when his son's body arrived at Dover Air Force Base.
+Trump and his daughter Ivanka were present at what the military calls "dignified transfer" of a service member's remains.